Category Archives: Software

 /**

-* @param {Object} instance - The instance whose #insider is requested
+* @param {Base} instance - The instance for which #insider is requested

 */